-Arpa has plans to address all three environmental factors, however, the urgency of Global Warming requires that the reduction of CO_2 emissions be our absolute priority for the years to come.
-Our primary focus will be on projects to cut the 20,7 thousand tons of CO_2 emissions generated in the production of our products.
+Arpa has plans to address all three environmental indicators, however, the urgency of global warming requires that the reduction of CO_2 emissions be our absolute priority for the years to come.
+Our primary focus will be on projects to cut the 23,6 thousand tons of CO_2 emissions generated in the production of our products by 2026.